AlistairClark7/DesignTimeMapper/README.md

 ## How to install ##

 Install from nuget.
-Use the command `Install-Package DesignTimeMapper -Pre`
+Use the command `Install-Package DesignTimeMapper`

 ## How to use ##